flowscripter/docs/design/domain-model-concepts.md

 A core part of this API is a flow based processing model.

-Modules extend the API with additional processing operators, data models, data stores, payload types and item attributes.
+Plugins extend the API with additional processing operators, data models, data stores, payload types and item attributes.

 ### Runtime

-The core runtime is exposed via a Javascript API executed within a NodeJS process.
+The core runtime is exposed via a Javascript API executed within

-Usage is via a single binary executable CLI.
+- a NodeJS runtime where usage is via a single binary executable CLI.
 The CLI also provides a REPL scripting environment and running in agent mode to expose a REST API.
+- a browser web worker and WASM based runtime where usage is via a workbench web app.

 ### Flow Based Processing